stephenh/tessell/docs/viewgeneration.md

 This also solves the very annoying problem that many GWT widget methods aren't in `HasXxx` interfaces at all.
 So you end up having to make them up, e.g. `HasStyle`.

 `IsXxx` interfaces also open the door to automation because the programmer no longer has to decide which `HasXxx` interfaces for each widget will be exposed--each widget in the `ui.xml` file is just exposed in the `Display` interface as it's `IsXxx` equivalent.

+The presenter can now access as few or as many widget methods as it needs without changing the `Display` and `ClientView` classes.

 `gwt-mpv` Generated Views
 -------------------------